 Whether you’re a youth academy veteran or are yet to send your scout on his first mission, my guides will help you discover the next generation of superstars in FIFA 18.

 This guide will show you where to send your scouts in order to find the best players.
-If you want to know how to hire a good scout and what type of players you should be looking for, you’ll want to check out my FIFA 18 scouting guide hub page.
+If you want to know how to hire a good scout, what type of players you should be looking for and the best ways to develop your players, you’ll want to check out my FIFA 18 scouting guide hub page.
 I’ll be adding more guides over the next couple of weeks, so make sure to keep checking back.

 Scouting the globe

 Last time we looked at how to pick a good scout in FIFA 18, and why it’s so important to bringing in top-quality players (make sure you read that guide before reading this one).
 Today, we’ll move on to the next step – deciding where to send your scout.

 Are there some regions that consistently produce fantastic players?
 Are there any hidden goldmines that you’d never think to explore?
 And do certain regions ‘specialise’ in different types of player?
 I’ll be examining all of these questions in this guide.

 Let’s get started and work out where the best places are to send our scouts in FIFA 18.

 Which nations produce the best players in FIFA 18?